Maccabipedia/MaccabipediaCalendar/README.md

 ## About The Project

 We wanted to have a calender for for Maccabi games, but without manual updating.
-So we decided to scrap the data from the official site and automate the proccess as much as possible.
+So we decided to scrap the data from the official site and automate the process as much as possible.

 ### Built With
 * Python